 Brazil | Link TV

 Brazil is mostly known for samba and bossa nova, but the musical heritage of the world’s fifth largest country is much more varied than that.
-Sami travels to Recife, where the myriad musical influences meet the traditions of the past and the attitudes of the future.
+Sami travels to a lesser-known area of the country in the north.
+He visits Recife, where the myriad musical influences meet the traditions of the past and the attitudes of the future.